Fiction: A Lady's Prerogative Book I: The Yearning And The Learning Part I by Brian Joseph Johns

 "I love butterflies" Mila stated with genuine interest examining the elaborate painting that Mother Nature had etched onto the little creature's wings.

 "They're pretty beasts, they are.
-But you must guard they don't make purchase of your lashes" Nelony stated, as if well experienced of her scenario, and as if on cue, the beast on her shoulder fluttered to hers, grasping at one, struggling with it a short time and continuing to her crown when it failed to pull it away.
+But you must guard that they don't make purchase of your lashes," Nelony stated, as if well experienced of that scenario.

 The feast had proceeded and Yirfir held the spotlight, savoring every moment of it.
-She had attended such gatherings for years before the ladies seated before her could walk, and she hoped that she would continue until she couldn't.
-Mila tended to the guests, as was required of a hostess of the gathering, a responsibility she relished.
+She had attended such gatherings for years before the ladies seated around her could walk.
+Mila tended to her guests, a responsibility she relished.

-It was an another art form to her and the evenings festivities and the appetite of her guests was her palette.
-Each morsel of food and droplet of grappa were the paint that she had applied to the mood with the brushes of her utensils cutlery and place settings.
+It was an another art form to her: the evening's festivities and the appetite of her guests were her palette.
+Each morsel of food and droplet of wine were the paint that she had applied to the her utensils, cutlery and place settings.
 Mila was by no means stuck to the trappings of what one would call a home-maker by cliche.
-She was just another kind of artist, and had taken up all such pursuits with the same attitude towards the activity regardless of what it had entailed.
-Explore the beauty in it doing it and enjoy the beauty it yielded.
+She was just another kind of artist, and had taken up all such pursuits with the same attitude towards the activity regardless of what they entailed.
+Explore the wonder in doing it and enjoy the wonder it yielded.

 He hid his interest in her rather well and fooled even her keen senses while she toyed with his ego, as an artist as herself might.
 He flinched naught and kept at his estimate professionally evaluating each piece in turn asking her questions with regard to her requirements.
 Her level of frustration rose as she realized that they were not speaking the same sexual language that she was trying to communicate to him.
 He hadn't a "ring" nor would she have ever pursued someone committed to another as she had lost her by way of betrayal by her former husband.